Richard-Lynch/DSA_Anton/slides/02_lab1_assignment1.md

 You are to write a simple C program that allocates some memory, manipulate that memory using built-in functions and your own loops, and then visualise that memory by writing it out to an image file.
 We will not be using C++ memory allocation (the `new` keyword) for this assignment - we want to dig deeper.
+We won't be using any third-party libraries.

 ###Part 1